 deciding to leave Oxford at the start of my 4th year to do

-something more interesting, and just stick with a BA, I am now working 4
+something more interesting, and just stick with a BA, for one year I

 few big tech

-companies, including NASA, Dell, and Dropbox, and also teaching
+companies, including NASA, Dell, and Dropbox), and also taught

 Computer Science at a